Jason Heller hired a company to clear out some poison ivy, and got horrible service. He was pissed.

-And then I got all of the management team in the same room.
-We sat with a large-screen projector, and our spreadsheet was built with links where I would have all of their files loaded at the same time.
+And then we got all of the management team in the same room.
+We sat with a large-screen projector, and our spreadsheet was built with links where we would have all of their files loaded at the same time.
 Then, we would go through every manager’s area, and they would have to account for their expenses.
 As we made changes to each department’s budget, the main P&L forecast was automatically updated, giving a very quick view of the impact of each little change.

 Now, peer pressure is a powerful motivator.
 We’re all on the same team, so when the sales person says “I can’t get sales without more leads”, the marketing person is right there to answer him, and the CEO is right there to work with the team.

-When I first loaded that spreadsheet, it was comical, as a first-pass budget always is.
+When we first loaded that spreadsheet, it was comical, as a first-pass budget always is.
 Everything was in the red, because sales people sandbag and managers ask for more money than they need.
 But after a marathon two or three-hour session, we started to get to reality.

 After one marathon session, managers are given homework, to go back and figure out ways to get the costs worked down more (or get the sales up).
 Department heads have individual break-out sessions with other department heads to work on the budget.
 And then we have another team meeting a week later.